13 Essential Facebook Ads Metrics Every Marketer Should Track

 For example, if your Facebook ad generates 10,000 impressions and reaches 2000 people.
 Then, the resulting frequency is 5, i.e., each person in your reach saw the ad five times.

-Why it matters: Frequency determines how well your audience interacts with your Facebook ads.
-Displaying an ad several times may sway the user to remember your brand and take the desired action.
-Monitoring frequency is crucial if your end goal is to maximize brand recall or build awareness on a large scale.
+Why it matters: Frequency determines how well your audience interacts with your ads.
+Displaying an ad several times might strengthen brand recall and help users take the desired action.

 However, a high frequency with lower engagement causes ad fatigue and indicates that it’s time to refine your ad creatives or change targeting.
 It’s important to track frequency regularly and make optimal changes before it affects your ad costs.